Secure Execution Environments

 For the purposes of paragraph 2, the mitigating measures shall include each of the following:

 - The use of separated secure execution environments through the software installed inside the multi-purpose device

 - Mechanisms to ensure that the software or device has not been altered by the payer or by a third party

 - Where alterations have taken place, mechanisms to mitigate the consequences thereof”

 Technology, algorithms, and parameters

 But the paragraph is actually about “technology, algorithms and parameters”.
 So a more practical interpretation is that “if the security of your networking protocol is broken, it should not break the security of the PIN entered by the user”.
 This is a much stricter requirement than simply requiring that a knowledge break does not impact possession.

 With Okay, we mitigate this by adding a second layer of security to the user input.
 We do this by using a PKI encryption, making sensitive information not known to the Okay server.
-This means that even if the security of our data center is broken, it will not allow any access to the users’ inputs (this information can only be decrypted by our customers).
+This means that even if the security of our data centre is broken, it will not allow any access to the users’ inputs (this information can only be decrypted by our customers).

 In the second paragraph, there is an acknowledgment that any kind of multi-purpose device can be compromised.
 With Okay we are able to take this a bit further.

 We choose to act under the assumption that any device is already compromised.
 Or if it is not yet already, it can easily be.
 The vast majority of devices are running out-of-date operating systems, with many known security vulnerabilities, some of which can even be deployed with the attacker only knowing your phone number.

 There are also simple ways for attackers to gain “root” access to devices, making it possible to read and change executed code and data shown on the device.
 This does not trigger “jailbreak detection” of the device, as this type of detection only checks for common software installed by jailbreaking solutions.